 How accurate should noise assessments be?

 The HSE in their benevolence have been very carefully realistic in the wording within the Noise Regs about this.
-The Regs say for example:
+The Regs say:

 - The regulation says specifically that the employer shall have a measurement of the level of noise to which his employees are likely to be exposed.